For questions about your order, email clerk-at-massive-goods.com

-MASSIVE GOODS is a fashion brand, publisher, and creative agency representing queer and feminist artists from Japan.
-MASSIVE’s mission is to spread iconoclastic artwork addressing gender and sexuality to new audiences and new forms, from museum walls to bodies everywhere.
+MASSIVE GOODS creates and agents queer and feminist art, comics and fashion by artists from Japan.
+MASSIVE’s mission is to spread iconoclastic work addressing gender and sexuality to new audiences and new forms, from museum walls to bodies everywhere.

 Founded in 2013 by writer/producer Anne Ishii and filmmaker Graham Kolbeins, MASSIVE began by making T-shirts with legendary gay manga master Gengoroh Tagame to coincide with the release of the artist’s first English-language book, The Passion of Gengoroh Tagame, published by PictureBox.
 Co-edited by Ishii, Kolbeins, and graphic design hero Chip Kidd, The Passion highlights Tagame’s expert draftsmanship and elaborate BDSM-themed erotic fantasies through a selection of short stories and excerpts spanning his career.